 What is Creative Pursuit?

 Creative Pursuit is a content, process, and product program using productive thinking to develop students’ creative skills in solving problems.
 Each year a new task is presented to teachers and students.
 A teacher or parent volunteer coaches a team of four to five students.
 The coach is the facilitator/mentor of the team and instructs students in the creative process, provides direction, feedback, support and guidance.
-A competitive district bowl and state bowl are held during the year.
-Teams that score the highest in the district competitive bowl have the opportunity to compete in the state bowl.
+The gifted and talented staff in the Curriculum department will support classroom and/or school competitions with judging, trophies, and ribbons.

 A Creative Pursuit team is faced with three tasks: